 - Email #2 - Provide additional resources around the virtual event topic

-- LinkedIn Message - Share the upcoming events calendar.
+- LinkedIn Message - Share the upcoming event calendar.
 Can you register them?

 - Email #3 - Book a demo or strategy session